 Not everyone finds it easy to talk.
-For some, the idea of sitting face-to-face and trying to explain the inner world feels like trying to hold mist in your hands.
-Words vanish before they arrive.
-Sentences falter.
-But something different can happen when a pen hits the page.
+For some, sitting face-to-face and trying to explain the inner world means words vanish before they arrive, sentences falter, and the thing you most need to say stays just out of reach.
+Something different can happen when a pen hits the page.

 Therapeutic writing offers a space where words can land quietly, without interruption.
 They don’t need to make sense straight away.
 They don’t need to be pretty or polite.
-They just need to arrive.
-And often, they bring more than we expected.
+They just need to arrive, and often, they bring more than expected.

-These small group sessions use free writing, poetry and writing prompts to help people connect with themselves and one another in a gentle, contained space.
+These small group sessions use free writing, poetry, and prompts to help people connect with themselves and with one another in a gentle, contained space.
 Some people come because writing has always been a lifeline.
-Others are just curious, or feeling a bit stuck in therapy, or find that talking only takes them so far.
+Others are curious, or feeling stuck, or find that talking only takes them so far.
 All are welcome.

 How it Works